Bicalutamide (By mouth)

 - Some medicines may affect how bicalutamide works.
-Tell your doctor if you are using any of the following:
+Tell your doctor if you are using midazolam or a blood thinner medicine (including warfarin).

 Warnings While Using This Medicine:

-- Tell your doctor if you have liver disease or diabetes.
+- Tell your doctor if you have liver disease, blood clotting problems, or diabetes.

 - This medicine may cause the following problems: